-We develop a novel multilayer community detection method (Fig.\ref{Bayesian_Hierarchical}) based on hierarchical Bayesian modelling to robustly estimate the community memberships and the number of communities of functional brain networks at the group level while accounting for inter-individual variation.
-In Bayesian inference, the posterior distribution is obtained by combining prior and likelihood.
-If the prior and posterior follow from the same distribution family, then we can say the prior is a conjugate for the likelihood or call them a prior-likelihood conjugate pair.
-We will first illustrate how to model the adjacency matrix of each subject with a latent block model and how to estimate the individual-level community memberships using the MCMC strategy (Fig.\ref{Bayesian_Hierarchical}a).
+We will first illustrate how to model the adjacency matrix of each subject with a latent block model and how to estimate individual-level community memberships using the MCMC sampling (Fig.\ref{Bayesian_Hierarchical}a).
 Then we will illustrate the details of using conjugate Bayesian pairs to model the estimated individual-level community memberships and individual adjacency matrices respectively.
-Finally, we perform parameter inference by drawing samples from posterior densities to depict the group representative network including the group-level community structure and a group-level FC (Fig.\ref{Bayesian_Hierarchical}b).
+Finally, we perform parameter inference by drawing samples from posterior densities to depict the group representative network including the group-level community structure and group-level FC (Fig.\ref{Bayesian_Hierarchical}b).